mongodb/docs-mongodb-shell/source/includes/examples/ex-display-line-numbers.rst

-This code will dynamically update the :binary:`~bin.mongosh` prompt to display line numbers:
+To update the :binary:`~bin.mongosh` prompt to display line numbers, add the following code to your ``.mongoshrc.js`` file:

 .. code-block:: javascript